 Each member of the Audit and Financial Risk Management Committee is currently independent and financially literate within the meaning of NI 52-110.
+For more information on the Audit and Financial Risk Management Committee, please see section 16 "Corporate Governance and Board Committees" of the Company's Annual Information Form which is available at www.sedar.com under the name "OceanaGold Corporation".

 Remuneration and Nomination Committee - the Remuneration and Nomination Committee is responsible for making recommendations to the Board in relation to the remuneration arrangements for the Managing Director, for reviewing and approving the Managing Director's remuneration recommendations for senior executives and for reviewing and approving the general remuneration framework for other employees.
 The Committee is also responsible for ensuring that an appropriate mix of skills, experience and expertise is maintained on the Board, and for evaluating the performance of the Board, individual directors and the Board committees.
-The members of the Remuneration and Nomination Committee during 2013 were:
+The members of the Remuneration and Nomination Committee during 2014 were:

-J Klein (Chairman);
+J Klein (Chairman until his resignation July 30, 2014);